-I enjoy a good natured rousing debate when it comes to books.
+I've mentioned a few times at various places I enjoy a good natured rousing debate when it comes to books.
 Since me and my friends are avid readers we have these talks often.
 If we like a book we can go on for hours about it and each get something different from the story.
 Anyway back to this current debate.
+Since I went to RT last month.
+I came back with books from various authors I have not tried.
 I had a good natured debate about a book a mutual friend and I had both read.
-She loved it and I didn’t.
+She didn't like it and I loved it.

 That led to a long debate of us both listing out points and countering why we liked or disliked the book.
 We got loud and emotionally about our point of view.
 I love a great debate on the merits of a book.
 Gets the blood pumping.
 Of course others around us joined in.
 And it lead to other discussion of various author’s work we liked, did not like, the reasons why or why not.
 It was a very reveling conversation.